-Adobe was one of the first materials ancient humans used to create buildings, dating as far back as the 8th century B.C.
+Adobe was one of the first materials ancient humans used to create buildings, dating as far back as the eighth century B.C.
 The word "adobe" is Spanish, but etymologists trace its origins to an old Arabic word, al-tob or al-tub, meaning "brick."

-The Native Americans, who built the beautiful cliff dwellings you can see today at Mesa Verde National Park in Colorado, built pit houses and other structures of adobe before they began using sandstone.
+Native Americans, who built the beautiful cliff dwellings you can see today at Mesa Verde National Park in Colorado, built pit houses and other structures of adobe before they began using sandstone.

 How are adobe houses made, anyway?
 Keep reading to find out.